lambdaclass/concrete/ROADMAP.md

   annotation lands.
 - **Package evidence summaries** are Phase 18 #15a, after import constraints have real facts to summarize.
+- **Semantic-darkness audits** are Phase 14 #13a.
+The checked-arithmetic flip showed the recurring failure mode: one source construct changes meaning, but an older assumption survives in SSA cleanup, ProofCore, reports, interpreter behavior, or stdlib examples.
+Future language/stdlib changes must ask whether source spelling hides width, profile, target, allocation, authority, runtime, or proof-model behavior, and must add a red-team fixture when it does.

 Completed work moves to [CHANGELOG.md](CHANGELOG.md).
 Deferred or conditional work moves later in the same linear queue.
 There are no parallel tracks.
 Inline